ianb/personal-history-archive/docs/activity-schema.md

 `scrolled`: true if the user has scrolled, false if not, null if we couldn't detect.
 (TODO)

 `formInteraction`: true if the user interacted with any form elements, false otherwise, null if we couldn't detect.
-(TODO)
+(TODO.
+Should we distinguish between typing and clicking?)

 #### Derived: